-Read the section about Investment Trusts in the course workbook and fill in the blanks using the following terms; winding-up, choice, NAV, discount, merger, management, smaller, market's, predetermined, daily, quality
+Read the section about Investment Trusts in the course workbook and fill in the blanks using the terms below.

 Investment Trust companies generally trade at a discount to their NAV.
 The extent of the discount is calculated and shown in the business pages of newspapers.